Where DocGenie fits when you already use Dext for receipt capture

 What DocGenie is built for

-There’s no data extraction, no accounting-system integration, no receipt parsing.
+No data extraction, no accounting-system integration, no receipt parsing.
 The workflow is narrow on purpose: get the document from the bank into your governed storage, reliably, every cycle.

 When to add DocGenie alongside Dext